md2perpe/significant-other-vscode/README.md

 # Significant Other for Visual Studio Code

 Provides a command to quickly switch between a source code file and its corresponding test file, and vice versa.

+No configuration needed.
 Works with [most project structures](#supported-project-structures).

 ![demo](https://user-images.githubusercontent.com/2988/153523734-a90d1ab2-3e39-438f-8b25-be0eb36aa56a.gif)